Juhyung8371/AI-ML-CV-Projects/Reinforcement Learning/Smart Snake PPO/README.md

 <img height="200" src="readme_image/final_result.gif">

 The above gif is the footage of a full, completed run for demonstration.
-We can see that it does not make the most elegant moves, but it completes the game most of the time.
+We can see that it does not make the most efficient moves, but the imperfection rather produces interesting, random, and human-like moves.

 ## 2. Evaluation Criteria

 There is an infallible non-RL solution for the Snake game.
 The snake can simply follow a Hamiltonian Cycle, a cyclic path that passes every square on the grid without crossing itself.
 This is a trivial solution, but it can be a good reference to measure my snake agent's performance.
 If the snake travels the entire grid for each apple, then the total steps for a completed game can be the grid area squared (10000 steps for a 10x10 grid).
 I can make some assumptions to make this number more realistic.
-I'll assume that the average steps required to eat an apple at any point is half of the number of remaining unoccupied cells.
+I'll assume that the average steps required to eat an apple at any point are half the number of remaining unoccupied cells.

 Let's define some variables first:
 * N = the grid size